imranbhuiyan28/flight-alternative-test-case/README.md

 git clone https://github.com/yourusername/ui-test-suite.git
 cd ui-test-suite
 python -m venv .venv
-source .venv/bin/activate  # or .venv\Scripts\activate on Windows
+source .venv/bin/activate   # On Windows use: .venv\Scripts\activate
 pip install -r requirements.txt

+🎥 Demo Video
+For a quick overview and demo of the test suite in action, watch the video below:

+click here to watch on Loom:https://www.loom.com/share/69e0b84963ec4d7090be75853274c617?sid=a00a9e7b-fddd-4f64-8ec3-e6792e3a1a02